kasemdeautsch/pp2/README.md

      ![](/assets/images/readme/testing/footer.png)

 **Features Left to Implement**
-- I would like to extend this game in the future to  **rock paper scissors lizard spock**
+- I would like to extend this game in the future to  **rock paper scissors lizard spock**.
 ## Testing
   - The game works on different web browsers like Chrome, Firefox and Edge.
   - The results are always correct.
   - The web site is responsive and looks good on standard screen sizes using devtools device toolbar.
-  - The header, instructions, options results, and footer text is readable and easy to understand.
+  - The header, instructions, options, results, and footer text is readable and easy to understand.

   - All Images have the **alt** attribute for the purpose of impared visual users.
   - All Buttons have the **Aria-label** attribute.
   - I included **mete tags** with **keywords** and **description** attribute to enable more SEO improvement.
-  - The fonts and colors chosen are clear and easy to understand and accesable by running it in the lighthouse in DevTools.
+  - The fonts and colors chosen are clear and easy to understand and accessible by running it in the lighthouse in DevTools.
   - I chosed  a color that is almost light brown for both header and footer with a color that is close to it on the body also.